ikonomov/DiabloX/README.md

    * Hidden increases durability of items to a maximum of 250 [255].
    * Enchanted reduces slvl 15 spell by -1 [-2].
 #### Monsters:
-   * Damage has been increased by 50%.
    * Bonus points to health have been increased to 100 [1] in Nightmare and 300 [3] in Hell difficulty for multi player, and 50 in Nightmare and 150 in Hell for single player.
-   * Number per dlvl has been increased by 50% with a maximum of 250 [200].
+   * Number per dlvl has been increased by 25% with a maximum of 250 [200].
    * Black Deaths have been changed to reduce vitality instead of life by one point on successful hit.
    * Diablo has 100% more health, fastest hit recovery and resistance to Holy Bolt.
 #### Engine:
+   * Changes in single player to function like multi player:
+      * experience cap
+      * base item ilvl at stores is calculated using character level
+      * stores don't sell jewelry
+      * new game difficulty level restriction based on character level
+      * when starting a new game entrances to the catacombs, caves and hell are enabled if Diablo has been previously killed at the current difficulty level
    * Removed:
       * support for Spawned Diablo and Diablo: Hellfire
       * multi-language support